mrkev/contracts.coffee/documentation/contracts/index.markdown

 window.MyLib = exports
 {% endhighlight %}

-The `Contracts.use(exportObject, moduleName)` function brings in the provided export object and assigns the correct user module name for use in later error messages.
+The `Contracts.use(exportObject, moduleName)` function takes an object created by `Contracts.exports` (or a normal object) and assigns the correct user module name for use in later error messages.

 {% highlight coffeescript %}
 # Main.coffee